-This course covers a significant amount of material, resulting in each class being comprised of many slides.
-The rational for the large PPT decks is so that you have the key concepts and ideas covered in every class in material that you can refer to for tests and future use.
-Given the number of slides for each class, it is advised that you review all the slides before class and make notes, so that you do not become overwhelmed with the pace at which material is covered during each seminar.
+This course covers a significant amount of material, resulting in each class comprising many slides.
+The rationale for the large PPT decks is to have the key concepts and ideas covered in every class in material that you can refer to for tests and future use.
+Given the number of slides for each class, it is advised that you review all the slides before class and make notes so that you do not become overwhelmed with the pace at which material is covered during each seminar.